IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that supports this option shall initially display the referenced image, and shall enable the user to scroll through the other images in the same series (and optionally study) as the referenced image.

-### XX.2.7 IID Invoke Option

-The IID Invoke Option enables an Image Display to be invoked by the Image Display Invoker.

-An Image Display that supports this option shall support the Invoke Image Display [RAD-106] transaction as an Image Display.

-> Note that the Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-xxx.

 ## XX.3 IMR Required Actor Groupings

 An actor from this profile (Column 1) shall implement all of the required transactions and/or